manjufy/rest-api-concurrent-requests/README.md

 Make sure to install mochal globablly `npm install mocha -g`

-Make sure to update DB settings in config (https://github.com/manjufy/api-e2e-testing/blob/master/config.js)

-Make sure to create a database named `kljs-e2e-test` before running e2e tests.
+Make sure to create a database name and configure the db credentials in `config.js`

 `> npm run test:e2e`

+In the e2e tests `test/e2e/payments.js`.
+There is a demonstration of making concurrent calls to the same endpoint.